DaemonOnCode/SafeOrg/README.md

 ### Why is it Important?

 > Due to covid-19, the entire world has come to a halt.
 With over 49.8M cases worldwide and 1.25M deaths.
-Quarintine seems to be the only real solution.
+Quarantine seems to be the only real solution.
 This dip in economic activity resulted in people losing their jobs.
 In many places, schools and offices have been completely shut-down to prevent covid form spreading.

 ### What the Statistics say